Anıtkabir

-The main building in the complex is the mausoleum, which includes Atatürk's symbolic sarcophagus in the section known as the Hall of Honor, while his actual tomb is located in the lower level of the building.
-The entrance to the complex is through a tree-lined avenue called the Lions' Road, which leads to the ceremony square.
-The mausoleum is situated on one side of this square, surrounded by colonnades, while the exit from the complex is located on the opposite side of the square along the path of the Lions' Road.
-The complex features ten towers at the four corners of the Lions' Road, at the exit of the ceremony square, and at the corners of the square, as well as two sculpture groups and the Atatürk and Independence War Museum.
-All of these structures, collectively known as the Monument Block, are surrounded by a wooded area called Peace Park.
-The structures in the complex are made of reinforced concrete and feature surfaces and floors made of various types of marble and travertine, as well as decorative elements created using relief, mosaic, fresco, and carving techniques.
-The Neoclassical style of the Second National Architecture Movement features elements inspired by the Hittite, Ancient Greek, Seljuk, and Ottoman architectural styles that have exerted influence over the region now known as Turkey throughout history.
+In the Şeref Holü (Hall of Honour), the main section of the mausoleum building, Atatürk's symbolic sarcophagus is located, while Atatürk's remains are buried in the burial chamber on the lower level of the building.
+The complex is entered from the beginning of the alley known as the Lion Road, which leads to the ceremonial plaza.
+The mausoleum is located on one side of this area, which is surrounded by colonnades, while the exit from the complex is located on the opposite side of the plaza along the axis of the Lion Road.
+The complex contains ten towers, two groups of statues, and the Atatürk and War of Independence Museum, with the towers located at the four corners of the Lion Road, at the exit of the ceremonial plaza, and at the corners of the plaza.
+All of these structures, collectively known as the Monument Block, are surrounded by a wooded area called the Peace Park.
+The structures in the complex are reinforced concrete, and different types of marble and travertine are used on their surfaces and floors.
+Decorations created using relief, mosaic, fresco, and carving techniques are found in various parts of the complex.
+The structure, which is Neoclassical in the style of the Second National Architectural Movement, bears traces of the Hittite, Ancient Greek, Seljuk, and Ottoman cultures that ruled over the territory of present-day Turkey throughout history.

-The responsibility for all services and tasks at Anıtkabir belongs to the General Staff of the Turkish Armed Forces, and events to be held here are regulated by law.
-Official commemoration ceremonies are held at Anıtkabir on national holidays in Turkey and on the anniversary of Atatürk's death on November 10, organized by the government.
-In addition to these, ceremonies are also organized by individuals and representatives of legal entities who are included in the state protocol.
-Anıtkabir is a place that is occasionally visited and official ceremonies are held at the site by foreign government officials during their official visits to Turkey.
+Responsibility for all services and activities at Anıtkabir belongs to the Turkish General Staff, and activities held here are regulated by law.
+During national holidays in Turkey and on 10 November, the anniversary of Atatürk's death, official commemorative ceremonies are held at Anıtkabir by the government.
+In addition, ceremonies are organized by persons included in the state protocol and representatives of other natural and legal persons.
+Anıtkabir is also a place visited from time to time by foreign government officials during official visits to Turkey, where official ceremonies are held.